TS AND THE ADA

 Although frivolous lawsuits are certainly something to avoid, all people with TS stand to gain from conscientiously filed ADA cases.
 Each successful case plays a part in convincing employers, retailers, and other entities that are subject to the ADA to be proactive about treating people with disabilities fairly.
 If you feel th at you have been discriminated against, it’s important to note that the ADA is not the only law that applies.
 You should consult a lawyer with expertise in disability-related law for advice.

-If you want to know more about the ADA, the Equal Employment Opportunities Commission at http://www.eeoc.gov/ and the Department of Justice at http://www.usdoj.gov/crt/ada/adahom1.htm, as well as other state and Federal government agencies, can help.
+If you want to know more about the ADA, the Equal Employment Opportunities Commission at http://www.eeoc.gov/ and the ADA site at http://www.ada.gov/, as well as other state and Federal government agencies, can help.
 They have information about what the law covers, what employers, government offices, and business owners need to do to be in compliance, and what you should do if you feel your civil rights have been denied.
 In addition, many disability rights organizations, such as the American Association of People with Disabilities (http://www.aapd.com/), provide ADA awareness training for people with disabilities and their advocates.
-The National Coalition for Disability Rights runs a project called ADAwatch (http://www.adawatch.org/) that keeps an eye on current legal developments, including those that may arise from changes on the Supreme Court bench.
+The ADA National Network provides information, guidance and training on the Americans with Disabilities Act (ADA) - http://adata.org/.